ciselab/CPS_repo_mining/analysis/grbl.md

 Simplified arc logic and removed need to multiply for CW or CCW direction.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Some calculations simplified and sqrt() calls cut out, fewer variables used.

 ## Commit #14
 ### Hash